hall-lab/cromulent/README.md

     Cost is calculated by pricing the cpu, memory and disk usage of each [Google Genomics Operation][7] present in the cromwell metadata.
 The idea is based on comments made [in the GATK Forum][4].

 * Quickly get workflow statuses
-* Easily retrive current Google Compute Engine &amp; Persistent Disk Costs via the [Google Cloud Billing API][6]
+* Easily retrieve current Google Compute Engine &amp; Persistent Disk Costs via the [Google Cloud Billing API][6]
+* Easily retrieve workflow metadata from the cromwell server